-Action Name: Vulnerable Population Registry Lead Agency: Planning Board Supporting Agencies: Town Board Hazards of Concern: Dam Failure, Disease Outbreak, Drought, Extreme Temperature, Flood Harmful Algal Bloom, Hazardous Materials, Landslides, Severe Weather Severe Winter Weather, Transportation, Utility Failure Description of the Problem: The Town does not have a tool in place that helps evaluate the needs in their communities and who needs assistance during an emergency from dam failures, disease outbreaks, droughts, extreme temperatures, flooding, harmful algal blooms, hazardous materials, landslides, severe weather, severe winter weather, transportation accidents, and utility failure.
+Action Name: Vulnerable Population Registry Lead Agency: Planning Board Supporting Agencies: Town Board Hazards of Concern: ought, Extreme Temperature, Flood, aterials, Landslides, Severe Weather, on, Utility Failure Description of the Problem: The Town does not have a tool in place that helps evaluate the needs in their communities and who needs assistance during an emergency from dam failures, disease outbreaks, droughts, extreme temperatures, flooding, harmful algal blooms, hazardous materials, landslides, severe weather, severe winter weather, transportation accidents, and utility failure.
 These can all pose a risk to the life and safety of vulnerable populations in the Town.
 Description of the Solution: The Town will develop a vulnerable population registry that allows residents who are at risk due to a disability, health issue, or anyone who may need additional assistance during a disaster or emergency.
 The Town will conduct public outreach and education to encourage residents to registry.
 This system will identify where the vulnerable populations are located and how the town will need to assist them in an emergency.
 Estimated Cost: Staff Time Potential Funding Sources: HMGP, FMA, Town Budget Implementation Timeline: Within 3 years and ongoing after Goals Met: 1, 2, 3 Benefits: The Town will have a better undervulnerable populations after emerge erstanding of the needs of socially ncy and disaster events.
-Impact on Socially Vulnerable Populations: vulnerable populations because it rents and aims to keep tabs on those Impact on Future Development: N/A Impact on Critical Facilities/Lifelines: N/A Impact on Capabilities: This action increases the Town's vulnerable populations. capabilities to work with socially Climate Change Considerations: Climate change is leading to an inchazard events. crease in severity and frequency of Mitigation Category Local Plans and Regulations CRS Category Emergency Services, Preventative Priority High Alternatives Action Evaluation No Action - Rely on County County may be unaware of Town specific issues
+Impact on Socially Vulnerable Populations: y vulnerable populations because it vents and aims to keep tabs on those Impact on Future Development: N/A Impact on Critical Facilities/Lifelines: N/A Impact on Capabilities: This action increases the Town's vulnerable populations. capabilities to work with socially Climate Change Considerations: Climate change is leading to an in- hazard events. crease in severity and frequency of Mitigation Category Local Plans and Regulations CRS Category Emergency Services, Preventative Priority High Alternatives Action Evaluation No Action - Rely on County County may be unaware of Town specific issues